-Those technologies generally utilize one of two cross-linking agents, which are FDA-approved and used in the manufacturing of collagen for soft-tissue repair: gluteraldahyde or carbodiimide.
-These agents may prove superior to our NDGA-polymerized collagen.
+The above technologies may or may not utilize cross-linking agents, which are FDA-approved and used in the manufacturing of collagen for soft-tissue repair.
 The current market leader is the Restore Orthobiologic Soft Tissue Implant from DePuy.
 It utilizes small intestinal submucosa of porcine origin.
+We believe our collagen fiber-based devices will provide better reinforcement for tendon and ligament repair because they are made of high strength cross-linked collagen fibers and, by mimicking the natural fiber orientation in tendons and ligaments, they provide targeted mechanical properties equivalent to those of tendons and ligaments.